 WHY DO I HAVE PERIOD SYMPTOMS BUT NO PERIOD?

 Whether you’ve been tracking your period for years or are just starting to pay attention to the nuances of your menstrual cycle, one of the biggest clues that your period is headed your way is the slew of period symptoms that can feel like they are taking over your life.
-These premenstrual symptoms can range in intensity from mild to severe and often include headaches, fatigue, cramps, moodiness, insomnia, and tender breasts.
+Over 90 percent of women say they get some premenstrual symptoms, which can range in intensity from mild to severe and often include headaches, fatigue, cramps, moodiness, insomnia, and tender breasts.

 But what happens when your period symptoms flare up, you’ve got your tampons ready to go, and then no period shows up?
 The reflex reaction for most women is to think that they must be pregnant.
 Even if you haven’t had sex in weeks, it’s easy to go straight to that thought.

 While it can be alarming if you weren’t planning on having a baby, pregnancy is only one of the possible reasons that you could be having period symptoms but no blood.
 If you are pregnant, implantation occurs at roughly the same time your period would come normally.
 The symptoms?
 Almost identical to those you have right before you get your period.
 It can seem like a cruel joke, but the similarities are just your body’s way of processing fluctuating hormone levels.